Cryptkeeper/fseq-file-format/README.md

 Variable length, `Header->Channel Count` * `Header->Frame Count` bytes.

-Each byte represents the channel state for its given index (remember to apply its corresponding `Sparse Range->Start Channel` offset).
+Each byte represents the channel state for its given index (remember to apply its corresponding `Sparse Range->Start Channel` offset, if applicable).

 `Channel Data` starts at `Header->Channel Data Offset` and continues to the end of the file.
 A software implementation may easily validate a file by ensuring that `Header->Channel Data Offset` + `Header->Channel Count` * `Header->Frame Count` matches the full byte length of the file.